 While the spectacular B&H brick-and-mortar store has become a destination location (not to mention an unforgettable experience) for visitors from all over the world, the company now does a significant portion of its business via online orders at bhphotovideo.com.
 In fact, online orders now account for about 50% of the company’s total revenues.
 While mail order and telephone orders have long been a mainstay of the business, B&H has aggressively embraced the e-tail business model while never losing sight of its core values of having a full line of products in stock and delivering them efficiently at competitive prices.

-Another great asset that enables the company to compete very effectively in the e-tail space is having a well-trained, knowledgeable and dedicated staff.
+Another great asset that enables the company to compete effectively as an e-tailer is its well-trained, knowledgeable, dedicated staff.
 As longtime B&H honcho Steve Schwartz noted, “You can always talk with an informed, intelligent salesperson at B&H, and the breadth and depth of their knowledge is impressive.
 We pay salaries rather than commissions so our salespeople are not desperately trying to sell you something.
 Indeed, we’ll even tell you if you don’t need it, which is a good way of making customers for life.
-We also have a 30-day return policy that covers online purchases as well as phone and in-store transactions, because customer satisfaction is our primary goal.”
+We also have a 30-day return policy that covers online purchases as well as phone and in-store transactions.
+And that is because customer satisfaction is our primary goal.”

 To get a clearer picture of B&H’s e-tail operation, we interviewed Yulia Dykman, who works in the web department creating informational write-ups for the more than 300,000 SKUs currently listed at the B&H website.